The Father

 Answer :

 Marriage is a common concept between humans and not something that is hidden.
 If the couple intended to form a relationship of marriage, then they are married even if they did not have a verbal contract between them, and the children then are considered as legitimate.
-If the couple were intending to have a physical relationship, i.e., sexual intercourse and emotional closeness, the relationship is considered as marital relation, and the children are considered as out of wedlock.
+If the couple were intending to have a physical relationship, i.e., sexual intercourse and emotional closeness, the relationship is not considered as marital relation, and the children are considered as out of wedlock.

 Names